Surgical Critical Care: Tachyarrhythmia

 Torsades de Pointes

-- Polymorphic Ventricular Tachycardia
+- EKG Pattern:- Polymorphic Ventricular Tachycardia

 - QRS Complexes Appear to Be “Twisting Around the Isoelectric Points”